Wiyala

 Narrbang

-Discover a piece of cultural with our handcrafted kangaroo leather skin bags, treated with 100% Australian Beeswax and Macadamia oil.
+Discover a piece of cultural heritage with our handcrafted kangaroo skin bags, treated with 100% Australian Beeswax and Macadamia oil.
 This purely natural process ensures exceptional durability, allowing the leather to endure for up to 50 years in soil.
-It stands as a living testament to traditional craftsmanship and cultural heritage repatriation—a timeless artifact that honors and preserves history for generations to come.
+It stands as a living testament to traditional craftsmanship and the preservation of Aboriginal artifacts— a timeless artifact that honors and safeguards history for generations to come.

 '' For every return to Country — our repatriation bags, in 2.5kg and 5kg sizes, are made with deep respect for Aboriginal traditions, honouring connection to land, kin, and Ancestors ''